nasa-jpl/ION-DTN/gh-pages/docs/Platform-Macros-Error-Reporting.md

     The timer_t type definition.

-## PLATFORM GENERIC MACROS AND FUNCTIONS
+## Platform Generic Macros & Functions

 The generic macros and functions in this section may be used in place of comparable O/S-specific functions, to enhance the portability of code.
 (The implementations of these macros and functions are no-ops in environments in which they are inapplicable, so they're always safe to call.)